peejaywk/VinylRack/README.md

 ![Am I Responsive Image](/docs/images/am-i-responsive-capture.png)

 Vinyl Rack is an online store selling new and second hand vinyl records.
 The website allows users to browse/search items available in the store and to purchase then using a secure payment system.
 By registering for an account users can leave ratings/reviews for records sold in the store and also add items to their own wish list.
-Delivery details can also be stored within a users profile making checkout easier for future orders.
+Delivery details can also be stored within a user's profile making checkout easier for future orders.

 New records will be clearly displayed on the Home page allowing returning users/customers to see what records have been added to the store.